Updated June 5, 2021

 20) Sha Dao (Sand Island) Wreck: 32 meters (105 feet), boat entry, well encrusted, discovered a few years ago, probably some sort of fishing vessel, much of the structure has collapsed, many lionfish, schooling anthias, porcupine pufferfish, angelfish, stonefish, suitable for experienced level divers

 Blue Hole: 32 meters (105 feet), boat entry, 2 long tunnels, rich coral, highlights include pygmy seahorses, turtles, and stingrays, strong current possible, suitable for experienced level divers

 Things to Do in Kenting (aside from scuba diving)

-One of the most popular tourist destinations in Taiwan, Kenting National Park and the surrounding area, offers a fascinating seaside landscape, flora, and fauna.
-Some highlight places and activities to consider include the Chuhou Special Scenic Area, Eluanbi Park and Lighthouse, Fongchueisha (Dune), Maobitou, Houbihu (Marina), Chuanfan Rock (Sail Rock), Kissing Rocks, Mystery Cave, Longpan Park (very windy), Baisha (White Sand) Bay, the Gangkou Suspension Bridge, Sheding Natural Park, Kenting National Forest Recreation Area, swimming, surfing, jet-skiing, snorkeling, go-karts, and motorbike touring.
-In your touring, you will encounter a good variety of birds and reptiles, and Formosan macaque monkeys to watch and admire.
+One of the most popular tourist destinations in Taiwan, Kenting National Park, and the surrounding area, offers a fascinating seaside landscape, flora, and fauna.
+Some highlight places and activities to consider include the Chuhou Special Scenic Area, Eluanbi Park, and Lighthouse, Fongchueisha (Dune), Maobitou, Houbihu (Marina), Chuanfan Rock (Sail Rock), Kissing Rocks, Mystery Cave, Longpan Park (very windy), Baisha (White Sand) Bay, the Gangkou Suspension Bridge, Sheding Natural Park, Kenting National Forest Recreation Area, swimming, surfing, jet-skiing, snorkeling, go-karts, and motorbike touring.
+In your tour, you will encounter a good variety of birds and reptiles, and Formosan macaque monkeys to watch and admire.
 Back in town don’t miss the restaurants, bars, shopping, and night market.